 New York Sightseeing Flex PassBuy tickets now

 The New York Sightseeing Flex Pass is a flexible discount pass for New York.
-Use this pass to visit popular attractions in New York at your own pace.
-As well as it being a fair bit cheaper, the Sightseeing Flex Pass is also easier to use in comparison to buying individual tickets for all attractions.
-You only pay for the pass; no extra payments are required at each of the attractions.
+Use this pass to visit New York’s popular attractions at your own pace.
+As well as being cheaper, the Sightseeing Flex Pass is easier to use, especially in comparison to buying tickets separately for all attractions.
+You only pay for the pass; so there are no extra charges at the attractions.

-You have the freedom to choose the number of attractions and tours to include on your Sightseeing Flex Pass.
-Children age 2 and younger do not need a pass, and there’s a special reduced price for kids age 3 to 12.
-You save at least 40% on entrance fees with the pass, compared to buying individual tickets.
+You have the flexibility to choose the number of attractions and tours to include on your Sightseeing Flex Pass.
+Children 2 years old and younger do not need a pass, and for kids from 3 up to and including 12 years old there’s a special reduced price.
+You save at least 40% on entrance fees with this pass, in comparison to buying tickets separately.

 What can you see and do with the Sightseeing Flex Pass?

-You buy a Sightseeing Flex Pass for 2, 3, 4, 5, 7 or 10 attractions.
-Then you have 30 days to visit the attractions of your choice.
-Create your own itinerary by choosing your favourites from a list of over 90 attractions and tours!
+Buy a Sightseeing Flex Pass for 2, 3, 4, 5, 7, 10 or 12 attractions and have 60 days to visit them all.
+Create your own itinerary by choosing your favourites from over 100 attractions and tours!
 Find the full list here.
-Choose, for example, the Hop on Hop off Bus: a 72-hour ticket for the Uptown and Downtown routes which counts as one attraction.
-You can also choose, for example to visit Top of the Rock, take a sightseeing cruise and go to the Metropolitan Museum of Art.
-In addition, the pass has dining attractions that offer $15-$25 credit towards the final bill.
-Another unique feature: the One World Observatory is also included with this pass!
-Most other discount passes for New York do not (yet) offer a visit to this tower.
+For example, choose the Hop on Hop off Bus: a 72-hour ticket for the Uptown and Downtown routes counts as one attraction.
+Board right away with your pass, you don’t have to get your tickets at another location.
+You could also visit the Empire State Building, Top of the Rock, take a sightseeing cruise and go to the Metropolitan Museum of Art.
+The modern observation decks Edge and One World Observatory are also included in the pass.
+In addition, the pass has dining attractions that offer $15-$25 credit towards the bill.

 How does the Sightseeing Flex Pass work?

 Purchase the New York Sightseeing Flex Pass easily online, before you travel.
 You will immediately receive a voucher with a QR-code.
 This code is your pass.
-You can show it at the entrance, on your telephone to get in to the attractions.
+You can show it at the entrance, on your phone to get in to the attractions.
 I recommend that you also print the pass, so you have a copy on paper just in case.
-You don’t need to decide beforehand which attractions to visit, just see for yourself and decide what you want to do when in New York.
+There’s no need to decide beforehand which attractions to visit, just decide what you want to do when you’re in New York.
 So, maximum flexibility for a minimum price!
-In addition, you can download a digital guide.
-It contains information on the tours and attractions and tells you how to use the pass at each one.
+You can also download a digital guide.
+It contains information on the tours and attractions, and tells you how to use the pass at each one.